 A 3D printer is a type of industrial robot that gives us the opportunity to explore fabrication ideas that were not physically possible before.
-This makes it the perfect technology for exploring new sculptural forms.
+This makes the perfect technology for exploring new sculptural forms.

 This site is a logbook of this exploration.
 It records some of the experimentation of the technical aspects of 3D printing as well as the aesthetic and theoretical possibilities.
 This would not be possible without the global movement of open source technology.